lidofinance/lido-dao/docs/node-operator-manual.md

 https://goerli.lido.fi/#/lido-dao-testnet/0xb1e7fb9e9a71063ab552ddee87ea8c6eec7f5c7a

-Make sure you're using a browser that exposes a Web3 provider allowing to sign transactions on behalf of the Node Operator's reward address.
+Make sure you’re using a browser that exposes a Web3 provider allowing to sign transactions on behalf of the Node Operator’s reward address.
 Press the Connect account button in the top-right and allow the access to the account associated with the reward address.
 Then, find yourself in the list of Node Operators — the corresponding item will be suffixed by `(you)`: